Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: Introduction

-We first identify the different forms of KB incompleteness that lead to unanswerability.
-Using GrailQA~\cite{gu:www2021grailqa}, which is the largest and most diverse KBQA benchmark dataset, we first create a new benchmark for KBQA with unanswerable questions.
-This involves addressing a host of challenges, because of dependencies between the different forms of KB incompleteness, and since answerability of different questions are coupled through the shared KB.
-We address these challenges systematically to create this new benchmark, which we call GrailQAbility.
-This also includes different forms of test scenarios for unanswerable questions, such as IID and zero-shot, mirroring those for answerable questions.
-Our approach is generic and can be used to similarly enrich other KBQA benchmarks.
+We first identify how different categories of KB incompleteness (schema and data incompleteness) affect answerability of questions.
+Then, using GrailQA~\cite{gu:www2021grailqa}, one of the largest KBQA benchmark dataset, we create a new benchmark for KBQA with unanswerable questions, which we call \emph{GrailQAbility}, by deleting various elements from the KB to simulate scope and fact coverage limitations.
+This involves addressing a host of challenges, arising due to different ways in which KB element deletion affects answerability of questions, dependence between deletion of different types of KB elements, the shared nature of KB elements across questions, and more.
+We also define and include different generalization scenarios for unanswerable questions in the test set, namely IID and zero-shot, mirroring those for answerable questions.

-We then use GrailQAbility to evaluate the robustness of two recent state-of-the-art KBQA models, RnG-KBQA~\cite{ye:acl2022rngkbqa} and ReTraCk~\cite{chen:acl2021retrack}, for detecting answerability while answering KB questions.
-Overall, we find that both models struggle to detect answerability even when retrained with unanswerable questions and suffer from a significant drop in performance.
-Our analysis shows interesting differences in performance between the two models across different subsets of unanswerable questions, and thus serve as first steps towards developing new KBQA models that are robust to this very real challenge.
+We then use GrailQAbility to evaluate the robustness of three recent state-of-the-art KBQA models, RnG-KBQA~\cite{ye:acl2022rngkbqa}, ReTraCk~\cite{chen:acl2021retrack} and TIARA~\cite{shu-etal-2022-tiara}, against unanswerable KB questions.
+We find that all three models suffer an overall drop in performance with unanswerable questions, even after appropriate adaptation for unanswerability via retraining and thresholding.
+More alarmingly, these often detect unanswerability for incorrect reasons, raising concerns about trustworthiness.
+Additionally, while the strength of these models is that they learn at the schema-level, we find that this also results in significantly poorer ability to detect data-level incompleteness.
+Using error analysis, we identify important failure points for these models.
+All of these highlight robustness issues for KBQA models in real applications, raising important questions for future research.

-In summary, our contributions are as follows: (a) We motivate and introduce the task of detecting answerabilty for KBQA. (b) We create GrailQAbility which is the first benchmark for KBQA incorporating different types and test scenarios for unanswerable questions.
-Our approach is generic and can be used to similarly enrich other KBQA benchmarks. (c) Experiments on GrailQAbility show that two state-of-the-art KBQA models struggle to detect answerability.
-Comparative analysis between the two models reveals useful insights towards development of better KBQA models that are robust against unanswerability.
+In summary, our contributions are as follows. (a) We motivate and introduce the task of detecting answerabilty for KBQA. (b) We create GrailQAbility, which is the first benchmark for KBQA with unanswerable questions. (c) Using experiments and analysis on GrailQAbility with three state-of-the-art KBQA models , we identify aspects of unanswerability that these models struggle to identify.
+We release code and data for further research.\footnote{\url{https://github.com/dair-iitd/GrailQAbility.git} }